aitsam12/Event_data_processing_pipeline/README.md

 Welcome to the official repository of the Event Data Processing Pipeline!
 This hub is dedicated to converting event data from one format to another, streamlining your data processing tasks.
 Whether you're dealing with a single file or a batch, this repository provides the necessary tools and access to a wealth of open-source datasets.

 # EventConversion_pipeline
 The EventConversion_pipeline folder is equipped with Python scripts specifically designed for event data conversion between various formats.
+We are actively updating and optimizing the conversion files.

 ## How to Use:
 To utilize a conversion script, you need to provide the paths for the input file and the desired output file.